Remote Debugging with PyCharm

 Launching the Debug Server

-Choose the run/debug configuration created in the section Remote Debugging with PyCharm, and click :
+Choose the run/debug configuration created in the section Using the Python remote debug server configuration, and click :

 The Debug Tool Window shows the Waiting for process connection.. message, until you launch your script on Mac, and this script will connect to the Debug Server.